The Most Dangerous Tasks for Oilfield Workers

 If anyone knows this firsthand, it’s Rodriguez & Associates boss Daniel Rodriguez, who worked in the oilfields for years as a roustabout and mechanic.
 He knows firsthand how difficult and dangerous the work can be, and how important it is to give those injured by someone else’s negligence a chance for justice.

-If you have been injured in an oilfield accident because of negligence, consider contacting an oilfield injury attorney and pursuing a claim.
+If you have been injured in an oilfield accident because of negligence, consider contacting a Bakersfield oilfield injury attorney and pursuing a claim.
 Please reach out to us today to discuss your case and receive support by filling out our online form or calling (661) 323-1400.